 The 1674 print is on the right side.
 The animals in that print are based on illustrations by M. Gheeraerts the Elder to Aesop’s Fables.
 (The print now is located at British Museum, BM Satires 1047, reg.no.: 1868,0808.3286.)
 This print depicts William III as well as the allegorical figures for “religion” and “liberty”.
 In his illustration (left side), Henry Holiday probably alluded to that 1674 print.
-It is known that he discussed with Dodgson (Carroll) about the possible allegorical depiction of “care” and “hope”.
+What is evidently known is that he discussed with Dodgson (Carroll) about the possible allegorical depiction of “care” and “hope”:

 When I sent Mr. Dodgson she sketch of the hunting, in which I had personified Hope and Care